COVID-19 and the Risk of Sudden Cardiac Arrest

 Both drugs have received an Emergency Use Authorization from the Food and Drug Administration for COVID-19 treatment.
 While the promise of these drugs has been praised, there are complicating factors.
 Notably, both hydroxychloroquine and chloroquine are known to cause QT interval prolongation, a condition that predisposes patients to arrhythmias that cause sudden cardiac arrest.
 The American College of Cardiology has cautioned that both of these quinolone derivatives have the propensity to cause cardiac arrest.
 If patients take these drugs outside the hospital, without access to rapid defibrillation or regular heart monitoring with an ECG as recommended by the FDA, the risk of death intensifies.

-EMS Protocols Change for Resuscitating Cardiac Arrest Patients
+How EMS Protocols Have Changed for Cardiac Arrest Patients

 Coronavirus pathogenicity and the side effects of newly approved treatment options are not the only factors affecting cardiac arrest patients, emergency response, and survival.
 Hospitals are currently stretched beyond their limits, and as such, protocols for EMS response to out-of-hospital cardiac arrest are changing across the country.